whitewhidow/quest-sideloader-linux/README.md

 _Will also automatically place the OBB's in the CORRECT FOLDER, and provide CORRECT PERMISSIONS, occording to the APK's METADATA, no more guessing._

+# Try the one-liner first, no install required!
+Run this from inside any 'app-folder' folder containing an apk, and optional OBB file(s).

+`curl https://raw.githubusercontent.com/whitewhidow/quest-sideloader-linux/main/sideload.sh > sideload.sh && sudo chmod +x ./sideload.sh && sudo ./sideload.sh`

+Which will pull and run the script in one go.

+-----OR FOLLOW THE BELOW STEPS TO RUN LOCALLY, GLOBALLY, AND WITHOUT THE NEED FOR SUDO-----

 <!-- ![example](https://i.imgur.com/cC70UUC.png) -->

 ## Global Installation (LINUX & MAC)